PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 - the remaining generic NHWC pre-Concat compatibility matcher;
 - strict rank-four Transpose/Slice/inverse-Transpose passthrough;
 - Shape-extraction layout recovery for Gather and Slice consumers;
-- the complete indexed-first pre-Add compatibility composite.
+- the complete indexed-first pre-Add compatibility composite;
+- late dual-pre-Add to single-post adapter recovery.

 The change reduces the amount of mutable implementation embedded in `lower_from_onnx2tf.py` while preserving its private compatibility entry